telefonicaid/iotagent-node-lib/doc/northboundinteractions.md

 In this scenario, the interaction is also initiated by the User.
 The user starts the scenario by sending an update request P1 to the Context Broker, to the input attribute (1).
 The Context Broker redirects this same payload to the Context Provider of the attribute (the IoTAgent) (2).
 The IoTA immediately answers the request by issuing an R1 (3).
-This response is not the final answer to the query, and does not contain any usefull data apart from the status Code.
+This response is not the final answer to the query, and does not contain any useful data apart from the status Code.
 Answering with a 200 code to this request implies that the IoTAgent has accepted the command, but is yet to process it;
 once the IoTA has processed the command, it will update the information.
-The Context Broker then forwards this same response to teh User who started the interactions and all HTTP connections are closed (4).
+The Context Broker then forwards this same response to the User who started the interactions and all HTTP connections are closed (4).
 This part of the scenario is 100% synchronous for the User, but does not provide him with the data he queried; it just initiates the asynchronous background process.